What does it take to be Job-Ready in Tech?

 Student projects are reviewed by trainers and industry mentors and feedback is provided – on both knowledge and skills – so that students can learn, improve, and grow.

-Wawiwa works with its local partners to establish a local advisory board of leading tech companies who influence the programs’ curriculum so that students are taught the exact knowledge and skills that would be useful for them to get hired upon graduation.
-Programs are 6-to-9 months long, ensuring in-depth studies and the practice on the one hand, and the relevance of the taught lessons on the other.
-This result: very high employment rates among Wawiwa-programs graduates.
+Wawiwa works with its local partners to establish a local advisory board of leading tech companies, who get to influence the programs’ curriculum so that students are taught the exact knowledge and skills that would be useful for them to get hired upon graduation.
+Programs are 6-to-9 month long, which ensures the depth of the studies and the practice on the one hand, and the relevance of the taught lessons on the other hand.
+This results in very high employment rates among Wawiwa programs’ graduates.

 Partner with Wawiwa to offer tech training programs in less than 6 months!